MugeniAI05/MugeniAI05.github.io/_posts/2025-06-02-credit-card-fraud-detection-using-ML-imbanced-data.md

 ### Context <a name="overview-context"></a>

+**Context**

-I worked on a real-world fraud detection problem using a financial transactions dataset containing over 6 million records.
-A major challenge in this dataset was severe class imbalance; fraudulent transactions made up only 0.13% of all entries.
+I worked on a real-world fraud detection problem using a publicly available dataset containing over 6.3 million financial transactions.
+The dataset simulates mobile money transfers and includes various transaction types such as CASH_IN, CASH_OUT, PAYMENT, TRANSFER, and DEBIT.
+Fraudulent activity is labeled via the isFraud column and occurs exclusively in TRANSFER and CASH_OUT transactions.
+A key challenge was the severe class imbalance; only 0.13% of all transactions were marked as fraudulent.

-My objective was to build a machine learning model that could detect fraud with high recall, since missing fraudulent activity (false negatives) is far more costly than flagging legitimate transactions (false positives) in the banking industry.
+My goal was to develop a machine learning model that could detect fraud with high recall, minimizing false negatives.
+In financial contexts, undetected fraudulent activity can lead to significant monetary losses and reputational damage, making recall a priority over precision.

 ### Actions <a name="overview-actions"></a>

-I started by exploring the dataset to identify transaction types, detect patterns, and engineer meaningful features like balanceDiffOrg and balanceDiffDest.
-I focused on high-risk transaction types such as TRANSFER and CASH_OUT, where most fraud cases occurred.
+I began by performing exploratory data analysis to understand transaction patterns, distributional imbalances, and fraud concentration.
+I engineered behavioral features like balanceDiffOrg and balanceDiffDest to capture how account balances changed before and after transactions, enhancing the model’s ability to detect anomalies.
+Since fraud was only present in TRANSFER and CASH_OUT types, I gave these special attention in the analysis and modeling stages.

-To address the class imbalance, I tested several classification models:
+To handle the imbalance and build robust models, I trained and compared several classifiers:

 - **Logistic Regression** with balanced class weights

 - **Random Forest**

-- **XGBoost**, tuned with scale_pos_weight and custom threshold adjustments
+- **XGBoost**, with custom tuning of scale_pos_weight and classification threshold

-I evaluated performance using precision, recall, confusion matrices, and business cost simulations.
-XGBoost emerged as the top performer, achieving 99% recall at a 0.35 classification threshold, with manageable false positives.
-I used SHAP values to interpret model predictions, ensuring explainability for a finance context.
+I evaluated each model using recall, precision, confusion matrices, and cost-based threshold simulations.
+XGBoost emerged as the top performer, achieving 99% recall at a threshold of 0.35, with a manageable number of false positives.
+I also used SHAP to interpret the model and visualize key drivers of fraud predictions, aligning the solution with financial industry requirements for transparency and explainability.

 ### Results <a name="overview-results"></a>